christofferwillander/ml-assignment2/README.md

 **Assignment 2 in the course Machine Learning (DV2578).
 Evaluation of classifiers using 10-fold stratified cross-validation in scikit-learn and the Friedman and Nemenyi tests.**

 ## General information
 Model information, model performance metrics are printed in the terminal after execution of the *spam-classifier.py* script based on the *Spambase* data set from *UCI Machine Learning Repository*.
+Furthermore, each performance metric is ranked for every model during all iterations.
+This ranking is later used in the Friedman and Nemenyi tests.

 ## Setup
-**Requirements:** *Python 3.10.0*, *pip 21.3.1*, *pandas*
+**Requirements:** *Python 3.9.9*, *pip 21.2.4*, *pandas*, *scikit-learn*, *scipy*, *numpy*, *columnar*.

-Simply install Python and pip, and then run the *pip install -r requirements.txt* command in the terminal to install *pandas*.
+Simply install Python and pip, and then run the *pip install -r requirements.txt* command in the terminal to install all the required packages.
 **N.B.** Make sure CWD is the root of the assignment folder.